 The hero of this tale is Harvard professor and geneticist Dr. George M. Church, a Dudley Do-Right of high science who wants to use rapidly advancing biotechnologies to eradicate Lyme disease in humans, herpes in Asian elephants, and other scourges.

 Lesser characters in this brave new world include Stewart Brand, who published the Whole Earth Catalog, and Peter Thiel, of PayPal fame, who is funding efforts to find the Fountain of Youth.
-Without a touch of irony, Mezrich (The Accidental Billionaires) terms Thiel’s "passionate belief" in using science to attain a “massively extended life span” as “infectious.”
+Without a touch of irony, Mezrich (author of "The Accidental Billionaires") terms Thiel’s "passionate belief" in using science to attain a “massively extended life span” as “infectious.”

 Long live us, but with so many existing species endangered or going extinct, why would anyone want to bring back the woolly mammoth?
 The rationale, thin as it is, goes like this: grazing mammoths once kept the Arctic tundra grassy and cooler and can do so again if allowed to tromp about on the top of our warming planet.